 Making a Pie?
 Replace White Flour With Coconut Flour

 Are you all about making things from scratch?
 Rebecca Lewis, RD suggests swapping white flour for coconut flour.
 Not only does it have fewer carbs, it has 11 times as much fiber, she tells us.
-For tips on how to pull of a pie with the gluten-free flour, click here.

 Or Go Totally Flourless

 Despite what chains like Domino's and Pizza Hut would lead you to believe, you don't need blood-sugar-spiking refined flour—or any flour at all, really—to make a delicious pie.
 Everything from portobello caps to sweet potatoes can be turned into a crust.
 To learn how to pull off creative spins on your favorite indulgence, check out these 12 Flourless Ways to make Pizza.

 Turn Up The Heat

 Want to boost your metabolism and trick yourself into eating less?
 Who wouldn't!?
 To make it happen, add some spice to your pie.
 A study by Canadian researchers found that men who ate spicy appetizers consumed 200 fewer calories than those that skipped out on the hurt-so-good burn.
 Top your pie with a few grinds of fresh black pepper, red chili flakes, or if you're really brave—stingers—to reap the benefits.

 If your favorite pizza joint offers slow-digesting whole grain crust, order it.
 If they offer whole grain thin crust, even better.
 Spring for that!

 Ordering your pizza with "half cheese" is an easy way to cut the saturated fat on a plain- or veggie-topped pie by 50%!
 Even if you decide to boost the cheese factor on your slimmed-down pie with an additional tablespoon of pungent Parmesan (only 22 calories), you'll still save mega calories.